 No More Kids with Cancer Trailblazer Award

 The Trailblazer award recognizes an individual or organization who is accelerating childhood cancer awareness, research, treatments or cures.

-We are honored to recognize Dr. Anna Meadows this year.
+We were honored to recognize Dr. Anna Meadows at our 2017 event.
 Dr. Meadows is a pediatric oncologist who led the way for survivorship studies of children with cancer during her 40 year career at Children’s Hospital of Philadelphia (CHOP).
 In 1974, she published a paper, Late effects of cancer treatment: methods and techniques for detection, the first to recognize treating children with cancer could cure them, but could also have long-term health consequences.
 Read a recent interview with Dr. Meadows here.